-Share photos of your child reading this summer and you could win a prize!
+Share photos of your child or family reading this summer and you could win an Amazon gift card!

-Post photos, including student’s first name and CCSD school, on social media (Instagram, Twitter, and Facebook - settings must allow public view) using hashtag #CCSDReads and your photo might be selected to win a prize!
+Post photos, including student’s first name and CCSD school, on social media (Instagram, Twitter, and Facebook - settings must allow public view) using hashtag #CCSDReads.
+Or photos can be submitted via email to email@example.com.
+Your photo might be selected to win an Amazon gift card!

-- Post a picture of your child reading something interesting, other than a book
+- Post a picture of your child or family reading something interesting, other than a book.

-- Post a picture of your child reading to a sibling, pet, or other interesting buddy (consider social distancing as appropriate)
+- Post a picture of your child or family reading to a sibling, pet, or other interesting buddy (consider social distancing as appropriate).

-Any picture of your child reading could be a winner!
+Any picture of your child or family reading could be a winner!